ftorres16/ece1373h-final-project/README.md

 ## Setup

-**⚠️ Disclaimer: Scripts are mean to be run with Vivado Suite version 2019.1, use other versions at your own risk. ⚠️**
+> :warning: Disclaimer: Scripts are mean to be run with Vivado Suite version 2019.1, use other versions at your own risk.

 In order to access PicoZed FMC Carrier Card 2 as a device / board from Vivado and Vivado HLS, copy the 'picozed_7030_fmc2' directory to the following path: